broadinstitute/warp/pipelines/broad/rna_seq/RNAWithUMIsPipeline.changelog.md

 # 1.0.13
 2022-05-02 (Date of Last Commit)

-* (Imported but not called by this pipeline) In MergeMetrics task, update list of metrics to round to integers.
+* (Imported but not called by this pipeline) In MergeMetrics task, updated the list of metrics to round to integers

 # 1.0.12